Late Fall 2014

-Western recently moved to a new emergency communications system -- which means families who have already signed up to receive Western Alerts need to sign up again.
+Western recently moved to a new emergency communications system -- which means families who signed up before October to receive Western Alerts need to sign up again.

 Recruitment is around the corner for jobs and volunteer leadership in Residential Life, Admissions, the Career Center, Academic Advising, New Student Services, and Prevention and Wellness Services.

-Thanksgiving might be the longest time you spend with your student since the start of classes.
+Thanksgiving might be the longest time you will have spent with your student since the start of classes.
 Do the same house rules still apply?
 We asked Senior Samantha Klingman and her mom to share their experiences and offer advice to parents of new students.